What are Varicose veins?

 It is estimated that 25% of the adult population in the Western world (1 in every 4 people) have frank (trunk) varicose veins, although if spider veins and reticular varicose veins are taken into account, the percentage increases up to around 70%.

 They are more common in women, as well as people of advanced age.
-Other circumstances can increase their prevalence, such as overweight, lifestyle, or profession, among others.
+Other circumstances can increase their prevalence, such as overweight, lifestyle, profession, pregnancy, hormone treatments, pregnancies, hormonal treatments, family history, among others.

 Substantiated information by: